edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     .await?;
 ```

-More information on passing in arguments can be found in [its own section](#passing-in-arguments) below.
+For more information, see the ["Passing in arguments" section](#passing-in-arguments) below.

 These methods take two generic parameters which can be specified with the turbofish syntax: